 • It is highly likely that Cristobal Peralta walked to Cerro Negra and the mines.
 It is an easy 15 minute hike up a flat wash to Cerro Negra from where the end of the Needle Overlook sidewalk is today.

-These are re-creations of the photos that were taken in 1853:
+These are re-creations of Cristobal Peralta’s photos that were taken in 1853:

 Photo #1 from high above.
 There is a another mountain to the south that is precisely on the S 65 E bearing to El Sombrero, but this is close:

-Photo #2.
-This is Cerro Negra on the S 65 E bearing.
-This is the most obvious of the VMS deposits on the property, and is a VMS orebody formed beneath basalt.
+Photo #2 This is Cerro Negra on the S 65 E bearing.
+This is the most obvious breccia pipe on the property, and the “Great Mine” is adjacent to it that was mined beneath basalt.
 There are no annotations needed for this photo.

 Photo #3.
 This is El Sombrero at S 65 E taken from Cerro Negra.

 Below is a transit from the 1940’s that uses quadrant bearings.
-The author learned so survey with one of these (even older), doing all calculations with a hand calculator.
+The author learned to survey with one of these, doing all calculations with a hand calculator.